dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 * Rider behavior monitoring based on metric of his trace on the map and his reported trip.

 ## 4 Multi-Dimensional Temporal Space for Delivery
+Since new machine learning methods are coming out every day.
+We are not restrain ourselves in a fixed machine learning methods.
+Instead, we are offering some basic operation and interface, different ml algorithms that can fullfill the basic requirements can all be used in this space to estimate the delivery time.

-## 5 Data Verification for Delivery
+## 5 Data Inconsistency Detection and Correction for Delivery
 In practical situations, data gathered from restaurants and riders might be inaccurate due to many reasons.
 A typical data collection scheme is illustrated in the following figure.

 <p align = "center">